kubernetes/enhancements/keps/sig-auth/4940-psa-block-host-field-in-probes/README.md

 ### Upgrade / Downgrade Strategy

+Any older pods with this field set to allowed values should not be affected with the above solution.

-Any older pods with this field set should not be affected with the above solution.
+Any older pods with this field set to disallowed values should not be affected with the above solution.
 Only newer pods getting created with the field will be alerted.

 Users who are using this field can switch to using exec probes moving forward which should unblock them given exec